George Brown College, Toronto, Canada.

 A skilled computer user, audio engineer, and producer of music, Reeves spent 5 years working with high profile clients like Shania Twain and EMI Music as manager and chief-engineer of Studio 55, one of Toronto’s most frequented MIDI and pro-audio studios in the late 80s.
 He has created over 200 compositions, including 4 fully-orchestrated symphonic works.
 In 2004, he completed a CD of 18 C&W songs, called “Bald Eagle,” composed by Reeves and his partner, Lina.

-Lina and Reeves most recent musical work is the act RE-VO.
-RE-VO’s first album was a CD of political/protest rock songs, “Dreamland and other Conspiracies,” released at Christmas of 2007.
+Lina and Reeves also write rock songs under the pseudonym RE-VO.
+RE-VO’s first album was a CD of political/protest rock songs, “Dreamland and other Conspiracies,” released in 2007.

-Reeves recently designed a new George Brown course, “Conspiracy Theories: From Politics to Paranoia,” which will debut in Fall 2013.
+Reeves designed another George Brown course, “Conspiracy Theories: From Politics to Paranoia,” which debuted in Fall 2013, and is taught at GBC by Dr. Lina Medaglia-Miller.

 Reeves feels privileged to have worked at George Brown College since 1999, teaching General Education, Psychology, Organizational Behaviour, English, Professional Communication, Speaking with Confidence, Film Studies, and Popular Culture Studies.
 Reeves is proud to have served on George Brown’s College Council and on the Committee for Academic Excellence.
 He currently serves on the General Education Committee.
 Reeves is honoured to have been nominated, both in 2003 and in 2004, for GBC’s prestigious Crystal Apple Award, the nominations of which are made by students.
 In 2007, he was nominated for Ontario’s Leadership in Faculty Teaching Award.